 Lead Information for Landlords

-As a landlord or property manager, you play an important role in protecting the health of your tenants and their children.
+Landlords and property managers play an important role in protecting the health of tenants and their children.

-You are responsible for maintaining their property, including painted surfaces that may contain lead.
-Additionally, federal law sets disclosure requirements and safe work practices for lead- based paint.
+Landlords and property managers are responsible for maintaining their property, including painted surfaces that may contain lead.
+Additionally, federal law sets disclosure requirements and safe work practices for lead-based paint.
 Safe work practices are very important when it comes to preventing your tenants (especially children) from being exposed to large amounts of dangerous lead dust!

 The EPA’s Real Estate Lead Disclosure Rule